-Let us understand what is ITIL?
+Let us understand what is ITIL.
 To answer the question what is ITIL we need to get a holistic picture of ITIL.
-What is ITIL and why so much buzz around it?
+What is ITIL, what is ITIL foundation, and why so much buzz around it?
 How is ITIL going to help the industry?
 What is ITIL to me as an individual?
 What is ITIL training?
 Why does ITIL foundation certification training cover?
 Let us take a deep dive and explore what is ITIL.

 Information Technology and ITIL Overview

 Information technology (IT) is the indispensable component of any industry now.
 Moreover, IT is the core strength that drives businesses and without IT, many businesses could come to a standstill.
 When the IT and service provided by it is so critical, we definitely need to know what is ITIL and its relation to IT service.
 ITIL is an acronym for Information Technology Infrastructure Library.
 Let us go layer by layer to get to the depth of what is ITIL.

 What is ITIL, What is ITIL Foundation and What is Information Technology Service Management (ITSM)?

 Information technology services are delivered to different customers who could be internal or external.
 Ensuring that the services provided meet the expectations of the multiple stakeholders in the business is the core of IT service management.
 ITSM encompasses the activities related to the policies, processes, procedures needed to define, design, develop, deliver and manage the IT services.
 Since there are many challenges in terms of uniformity of delivery and the efficiency of services, a framework that addresses all the issues and challenges came forth which is ITIL.
 Before we jump into ITSM, let us quickly look at what is service?

 Are you enabling your customers to get a needed result or outcome, adding value to them?
 In addition to this, are you freeing them from the involved risk and added costs in the activities you carry out for them?
 Then, definitely, you are providing a service to them.